Isabelle Desportes | Researcher

 2013: 'Flooding in Cape Town under Climate Risk', funded by the British and the Canadian International Development Research Centre IDRC

 My research approaches disasters such as deadly floods or wildfires as socio-politically constructed and as symptoms of our currently unsustainable societies.
 It specifically deals with how various actors materially and discursively draw back on disasters to advance their own agenda - for instance, through the (depoliticised) framing of disaster root causes and solutions.
-I am particularly intrigued by the puzzle of why disasters currently do not play a more substantial role in bringing forward socio-ecological transformation processes.
+I am particularly interested in the role disasters can play in bringing about the necessary socio-ecological transformation processes.

 Publications